luanillustrates/luantran-challenge01-refactor/README.md

 ## Usage

 A landing page for Horiseon's marketing materials.
+The preview we are to match is as follows.

 ![website's appearance and functionality preview](./Develop/assets/images/screenshot.png)